configcat/docs/website/docs/targeting/targeting-rules/targeting-rule-overview.md

 ### AND and OR relationships

-The conditions within a targeting rule are in an **AND** relationship, meaning that all of them must evaluate to true for the targeting rule to match.
+The conditions within a targeting rule are in an **AND** relationship, meaning that all of them must evaluate to `true` for the targeting rule to match.

 The targeting rules are in an **OR** relationship, meaning that the targeting rule which matches first in order, from top to bottom, will provide the value of the feature flag.

-## How to add a Targeting Rule?
+## How to add a targeting rule?

 You can add a targeting rule to a feature flag on the Dashboard by clicking on the `+IF` ("Add targeting rule") button.
-Add more targeting rules by clicking on the `+OR` button on the bottom of a targeting rule.
+Add more targeting rules by clicking on the `+OR` button at the bottom of a targeting rule.
 ![Add targeting rule](/assets/targeting/targeting-rule/add-rule.jpg)

 ## How does it work? - Anatomy of a Targeting Rule

-A targeting rule consists of two parts: the **IF part** and the **THEN part**.
+A targeting rule consists of the **IF part** and the **THEN part**.

 ![Targeting rule anatomy](/assets/targeting/targeting-rule/targeting-rule.jpg)

 ### IF part

-The IF part contains the conditions, which are logical expressions that evaluate to true or false.
+The IF part contains the conditions, which are logical expressions that evaluate to `true` or `false`.

-The conditions are in an **AND** relationship, meaning that all of them must evaluate to true for the targeting rule to match.
+The conditions are in an **AND** relationship, meaning that all of them must evaluate to `true` for the targeting rule to match.

 The conditions can be added to the targeting rule on the Dashboard.
 There are three types of conditions:
 - [User condition](/targeting/targeting-rules/user-condition) - User attribute based targeting.